puppetlabs/puppet-docs/source/windows/installing.markdown

 Installing Puppet
 -----

 To install Puppet, simply download and run the installer, which is a standard Windows .msi package and will run as a graphical wizard.
+Alternately, you can run the installer unattended; [see "Automated Installation" below.](#automated-installation)

 The installer must be run with elevated privileges.
 Installing Puppet **does not** require a system reboot.